asifmohd/asifmohd.github.io/_posts/2021-03-12-xcbuild-debug-info.md

 ### Tip: Using xclogparser

-Look into using xclogparser along with build.trace files to help you find modules which are being compiled on every incremental build with no code changes.
+Look into using [xclogparser](https://github.com/spotify/XCLogParser) along with build.trace files to help you find modules which are being compiled on every incremental build with no code changes.

 You can export a report in html represenation to identify which modules are being built and how long they take.

 Meanwhile, you can also export a report in json representation that is more data rich, and in this json report you can look for modules which are being rebuilt by searching for `fetchedFromCache : false` in the JSON.
 This value being false, means the build system was not able to reuse the previously built artifact on an incremental build.
 Which is most likely an anomaly/misconfiguration in the build settings for that module.
-This can then become a good starting point for your team to dig deeper into build system issues and improve incremental build performance for everyone
+This can then become a good starting point for your team to dig deeper into build system issues and improve incremental build performance for everyone.

 ### Tip: Run scripts and input/output file lists